secretstartups/handbook/customer-success/workshops/ci-workshop.html.md

 ## CI Workshop Overview

-This workshop is intended to provide enablement for new or existing customers such that a TAM or SA could:
+This workshop is intended to provide enablement for new or existing customers such that a CSM or SA could:

 * Select either the "Basic" or "Advanced" CI Workshop deck that's best suited to the customer's level of experience and areas of interest
 * Pitch to a customer using our [Collaboration Project Issue Template](#collaboration-project-issue-template)